ThomZz/ts-jest-mock-import-meta/README.md

 By using it "before" typescript transpilation, it will simply replace any "import.meta" expressions in typescript files by a mocked object.
 "import.meta" expressions are not compatible with *jest*, that by default, works in commonjs, so they need to be stripped down and replaced by a mocked object **before** typescript transpilation is done by *ts-jest*.

-There is a special basic support for `import.meta.resolve` function: mock can be done but argument value is ignored.
-Instead source filename can be used to provide different mock results for different cases.

  ### Configuration examples (**jest.config**) :
 > 📘 See *ts-jest* options documentation for more details about configuration  : https://kulshekhar.github.io/ts-jest/docs/getting-started/options